luizalbertobm/git-conventions/README.md

 ```
 It makes no sense, to create this for every project, so you can add this inside your global git configuration.
 On unix systems this can be found on **~/.gitconfig**

-I would propose you to create a repository for your company or department where you store these templates.
+I would propose to create a repository to store these templates.
 This makes it easier to update them for the whole team.
 Then you just clone the repository and link it correctly: template = path/to/cloned/repository/.gitmessage.